How To Connect Rain Barrels – DIY Guide for Homeowners

 1. Prepare your tools and materials.
 You will need a hacksaw, a drill, a hole saw, a downspout diverter, a downspout flex elbow, and galvanized screws.
 You may also need a level and a measuring tape.

-2. Locate the downspout that you want to connect the rain barrel to.
-It is best to choose a downspout that is located near your garden or yard.
+2. Locate the downspout to which you want to connect the rain barrel.
+It is best to choose a downspout nearest your garden or yard.

 3. Measure the height of your rain barrel.
-You will need to cut the downspout so that the rain barrel can fit underneath it.
+It would be best to cut the downspout so the rain barrel can fit underneath it.

 4. Cut the downspout with a hacksaw.
 Be sure to wear safety glasses and gloves when cutting the downspout.

 5. Install the downspout diverter.
 The diverter will help to direct the water from the downspout into the rain barrel.
-There are different types of diverters available, so be sure to choose one that is compatible with your rain barrel.
+Different types of diverters are available, so choose one compatible with your rain barrel.

 6. Here’s one of our favorite rainwater diverter systems: from OATEY

 7. Allow the rain barrel to fill with water.
-Be sure to check the overflow valve to make sure that it is working properly.
+Be sure to check the overflow valve to ensure it works properly.

 Q: How much does a Rain Barrel Weigh?

-A: A 40-gallon rain barrel will typically weigh around 30 pounds when empty.
-When filled to the rim with water, the weight will increase to about 360 pounds.
-This is why it’s important to have an extremely solid and stable area where it sits.
+A: A 40-gallon rain barrel typically weighs around 30 pounds when empty.
+When filled to the rim with water, its weight increases to about 360 pounds.
+This is why it’s essential to have a solid and stable area where it sits.

 Q: What Can You Use Rain Barrel Water for?